-Arrangements for reporting individual assignments are contained within the Audit Joint Working Protocol approved through the Tayside Chief Internal Auditor Group as well as the Output Sharing Protocol approved by the Audit Committee.
+Arrangements for reporting individual assignments are contained within the Audit Joint Working Protocol approved by the Audit and Risk Committee.

 Internal Audit will produce an Annual Audit Report for each audit year in time to provide the assurance required in considering the Board's Annual Accounts.